How to Make Breadcrumbs

 3. Take note of the type of bread you’re using for more accurate timing.
 Some heartier bread, like sourdough, may take longer to dry.

 4. Store unused breadcrumbs in the freezer to ensure shelf stability.
-You can store them at room temperature or in the fridge if you’re using them within a week though.
+You can store them at room temperature or in the fridge if you’re using them within a week.

 6. Mix different types of bread together.
 White bread is the most flavor-neutral choice for breading but sourdough will add tang and whole wheat, especially if it contains a seeded topping, brings nuttiness.

-Recipes with breadcrumbs
+Recipes with Breadcrumbs

 final texture of oven baked breadcrumbs

-If you’ve tried this healthy-ish feel good How to Make Breadcrumbs recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you found this tutorial for How to Breadcrumbs helpful or if you try any recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of trying out this tutorial and we would love to hear about your experience.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 5 from 3 votes